egc112/OpenWRT-egc-add-on/patches/Severe performance degradation for IPQ806x-3.md

 Both 23.05 Snapshot, basic builds with wireless, Luci, WireGuard and OpenVPN.
 Both tested on my own routers and both are working.
 But I do not guarantee anything.

+## Update
+Now also patches for IPQ807x and ready made build for DL-WRX36 which runs on my own router again 23.05 Snapshot with wireless, LuCi , openVPN and WireGuard